aptdnfapt/tmuxai/docs/tmuxai-context-building-explained.md

 ## The Structured Message Format

-The message is broken into clear sections.
-It separates static context (like files), historical context from previous sessions, and the live data from the current session.
+The message is a single, flat structure of top-level sections.
+It separates static context (like files), historical context from previous sessions, and the live data from the current session. **The full content for all context items is sent with every message.**

 ```
 ----REPO-MAP----